1207 (1st October)

 This extended and formalised the Provisions of Oxford.
 Allowing a group of barons to advise the King.

-The forces of Simon de Montfort defeated Henry and Edward and took them prisoner.
+The forces of Simon de Montfort defeated King Henry III and Prince Edward and took them both prisoner.

-The royalist forces led by Prince Edward defeated the forces of Simon de Montfort and killed de Montfort.
-Henry was released from prison.
+Royalist forces led by Prince Edward defeated the rebel forces and killed Simon de Montfort.
+King Henry was released from prison.